SolrSherlock/SolrAgentFramework/README.md

 - Network access to the Solr installation which contains all the documents the agents manipulate

 ## Changes ##
+20131126 Updated to Solr 4.5.1, updated to reflect new core libraries.

 Updated to Solr 4.3.1

 ## ToDo ##